The 2015 awards are to be held at the Titanic Hotel, Liverpool

-- Join the Northern Design Awards Hall of Fame
+Video from the 2014 Northern Design Awards

 The region's greatest celebration of architecture, retail and design.
 Judged by the best in the business, these awards serve to recognise excellence across the North.
 Culminating in a glittering gala dinner, we look forward to welcoming our finalists and judges to a fantastic evening of great hospitality and entertainment.